tims-crew/movies-lib-app/README.md

 ![Alt text](MovieBrowser_1.png?raw=true "MovieBrowser")

-# Movie-Browser-App
+# Movie-Library-App

 https://api-cinema-10d15.firebaseapp.com

-It's a nice app for movie browsing developed by me in order to practice the use of redux-saga and Firebase (Realtime Database).
+Full-stack App for searching movies and seeing its rating like in [kinopoisk](kinopoisk.ru) Created it looking at a template of one bloger

 Used:
 * create-react-app;
+* redux-saga;
 * bootstrap + reactstrap;
-* redux-saga;

 For tests: react-testing-library